-We measure liquidity risk by checking status and trend of our internal liquidity indicators like CRR/SLR surplus, Investment Deposit Ratio (ID Ratio), Liquidity Coverage Ratio (LCR), Net Stable Funding Ratio (NSFR), Maximum Cumulative Outflow (MCO) etc. We also keep an eye on the market dynamics to trace any unforeseen liquidity risk.
-We perform gap analysis to forecast need for liquid assets.
-If the gaps in various time bands are beyond prescribed limit or if the liquidity indicators exceed limit, that is an indication of liquidity risk.
-We also analyze product wise growth of deposits and investments to make them occur in right buckets to reduce gap.
-We also collect information about inflow/outflow of large funds from branches and monitor renew/encashment of large corporate deposit.
+We measure liquidity risk by checking status and trend of various internal and external liquidity indicators like CRR/SLR surplus, Investment Deposit Ratio (ID Ratio), Liquidity Coverage Ratio (LCR), Net Stable Funding Ratio (NSFR), Maximum Cumulative Outflow (MCO), national and global economic and political status and outlook etc. We also keep an eye on the market dynamics to trace any unforeseen liquidity risk.
+We perform gap analysis between deposit and investment to forecast need for liquid assets.
+If the gaps in various time bands are beyond prescribed limit or if the liquidity indicators exceed limit, we consider that as an indication of liquidity risk.
+We regularly observe updates in economic, political and market conditions both home and abroad.
+We regularly survey deposit rates of peer banks.
+We also perform various other analyses like sensitivity analysis, gap between rate sensitive assets and liabilities, sizewise, ratewise-categorywise, ratewise-productwise analysis of deposits and investments etc.